Skip to content

 Indexing throughput

 The package contains a pair of invocable classes: Delete record from Textkernel index and Upsert record to Textkernel index which can be used to create or update Textkernel Indexing Status records for Vacancies and Candidates.
+Your triggers simply need to call these invocable classes when appropriate.
 Both of these invocable classes share 1 parameter:

 • Record Id: this is the record ID of the primary record (Candidate or Vacancy).
-So, when these classes are used by a child record, this id should refer to the related primary record, (i.e. something like {!$Record.Candidate__r.Id} or {!$Record.Vacancy__r.Id}).
+So, when these classes are invoked because a change on a relevant child record, this id refer to the related primary record, (i.e. something like {!$Record.Candidate__r.Id} or {!$Record.Vacancy__r.Id}).

 For each object used in your Candidate and Vacancy data mapping, you need to set up automations: some handle the upsert operations, and some handle the delete operations.
 After doing this and activating the automation, all changes in Salesforce will get automatically synchronized to Textkernel’s index.

-You can use the Salesforce Flow or Process Builder automation tools to handle this configuration requirement.
+You can use the Salesforce Flow automation to handle this configuration requirement.
 It is also possible to call them from APEX code if you have a more complex environment.
 Below are some examples of setting up the Flows.

 There are several specific scenarios to consider with the automation:

-Automation to upsert records to the Textkernel index
+Automation to upsert records to the Textkernel indexπŸ”—

 These scenarios should be covered using Upsert record to Textkernel index:

-Automation to delete records from the Textkernel index
+Automation to delete records from the Textkernel indexπŸ”—

 These scenarios should be covered using Delete record from Textkernel index